Police and Criminal Evidence Act 1984: Background

 Prior to the introduction of PACE, police relied on stop and search powers that were 'piecemeal'.
 Such powers included those within the Vagrancy Act 1824, which developed 'sus' laws.
 These powers allowed police to stop a person found 'loitering' in a public place, if they suspected they had an intention to commit an offence, rather than a belief that they had committed an offence.

 The Scarman report found that black people were having 'stop and search' powers disproportionately used against them.
 A notable example of this was at the 1976 Notting Hill Carnival, where there was a perceived threat of 'black' crime, resulting in the police justifying using 'sus' laws inappropriately, including 'flooding' resources into the area.
 This resulted in violence.

-Furthermore, high-profile miscarriages of justice, including three innocent youths being imprisoned for allegedly murdering a mixed-raced male prostitute named Maxwell Confait, as well the Birmingham Six showed there was a requirement for police accountability.

 In 1979, the government appointed a Royal Commission on Criminal Procedure, with Sir Cyril Phillips noting that in the 20th century, no review had been complete of police processes.

 In 1981, the Royal Commission reported how stop and search powers had been used in an 'unsatisfactory' manner.
 The report proposed that across England and Wales, there should be powers and safeguards that were uniform, with the aim being to reduce the level of searches that were random and discriminatory.

 The purpose of PACE was to unify police powers under one code of practice and to balance carefully the rights of the individual against the powers of the police.